SGT ADAM KISIELEWSKI

 Receiving intelligence that insurgents had returned to an unoccupied school that had earlier been used to attack troops in the area, Sgt Kisielewski and a fellow Marine were clearing the school, room by room, when arriving in the stairwell to the roof they came upon a closed door.
 The triggered door activated an IED upon opening, severely injuring Sgt Kisielewski and killing his comrade.

-He enjoys traveling, scuba diving, fishing, and golf.
-An active volunteer who assists military members and their families, Adam knows how important a support system can be to those facing the affects of the deployment cycle and the issues faced upon returning home severely injured.
-Adam would like to further his education and continue his mission in the non-profit sector.
+Now medically retired, Adam enjoys spending time with his wife, Carrie and their son, Evan.
+He also enjoys traveling, scuba diving, fishing, and golf.
+An active volunteer who assists military members and their families, Adam knows how important a support system can be to those facing the effects of the deployment cycle and the issues faced upon returning home severely injured.

 Adam would like to thank those who support Homes For Our Troops through donations of time, labor, material, and monetary donations.
 “Thank you!
 Without all of your support, none of what HFOT does would be possible.
 The support that my family and I have been given will never be forgotten,” he says.